 Fast Growth

 In December 2023, India’s year-to-year growth rate was 8.4%, which means it is presently the fastest-growing economy in the world.
-Given its sustained high growth rate and progressive economic reforms, analysts believe that India is on track to surpass Germany and Japan and become the world’s third-largest economy before 2030.
-This climb reflects India’s economic resilience and potential and its increasing influence on the global stage, marking a significant shift in economic power dynamics internationally.
+Given its sustained high growth rate and progressive economic reforms, analysts believe India will soon surpass Germany and Japan and become the world’s third-largest economy before 2030.
+This climb reflects India’s financial resilience and potential and its increasing influence on the global stage, marking a significant shift in economic power dynamics internationally.
 For more on investment opportunities in India, see Morgan Stanley’s analysis.

 India and BRICS